redo-sanchez/redo-sanchez.github.io/about.md

 permalink: /about/
 ---

-Contact information will go here.
+Details about the tools to build this website will go here.